ParsaShemirani/book_program/page_extraction_prompt.md

 If the start of a new chapter is specified on this page, extract the chapter number as an integer, and chapter name as plain text without line breaks if specified.

 ### figures
 If any figures are present on the page, extract the name and caption if specified as markdown text, no line breaks.
 The name and caption should be exactly as is and left null if not present.
 You must also specify the type of figure from the options, selecting 'other' if it does not conform to any of the options.
-The 'text' figure type refers to any figure which main meaning and content is from the text in it.
+Simple text which is inside a shape or decoration does not qualify as a figure and should rather be inserted neatly into the flow of the main text.

 ### main_text
 If there is main text, extract the markdown representation of it in this field.
 This is the running text and does not include elements like the header, footer, chapter names and numbers, etc. It does not include any non text elements either like figures, images.
-It is what a narrator would read out loud, and does not include diagrams, callouts.
-Sections of text that are visually isolated from the flow of the main text should be treated as figures rather than part of the main text.
+It is what a narrator would read out loud.

 ## General rules
 - Do not add, take away, or modify any content.